Solo User Guide

 Welcome to the world of Hedera development!
 If you’re looking to build and test applications on the Hedera network but don’t want to spend HBAR on testnet or mainnet transactions, you’ve come to the right place.
 Solo is your gateway to running your own local Hedera test network, giving you complete control over your development environment.

 Solo is an opinionated command-line interface (CLI) tool designed to deploy and manage standalone Hedera test networks.
 Think of it as your personal Hedera sandbox where you can experiment, test features, and develop applications without any external dependencies or costs.
-Whether you’re building smart contracts, testing consensus mechanisms, or developing DApps, Solo provides the infrastructure you need.
+Whether you’re building smart contracts, testing consensus mechanisms, or developing dApps, Solo provides the infrastructure you need.

 By the end of this tutorial, you’ll have your own Hedera test network running locally, complete with consensus nodes, mirror nodes, and all the infrastructure needed to submit transactions and test your applications.
 Let’s dive in!